Geodesic Motion on Closed Spaces: Two Numerical Examples: An everywhere positive curvature space

 where $K$ is Gauss's curvature of the surface.
 The Gaussian curvature $K$ of a surface, is given by the ratio of the determinant of the second fundamental form, by the first fundamental form.
 The relation between the Gaussian curvature and the Riemann scalar is very simple

 If the curvature is positive $K>0$, we can see that the solutions of (\ref{dgeodesico}) do not diverge.

 The Poincar\'e section for the Hamiltonian (\ref{hamiltoniano}) with $a=1$, is shown in Fig \ref{int}.
 The intersection surface is set to $\phi=5.0$ and the constant Hamiltonian, with $H=1.98765$ shows a cumulative error in one part in $\sim 10^{11}$.
-Apparently the motion is integrable.
+If the system is integrable the non integrable regions are identically of zero measure.
+Visually, the non integrable regions, if any, are of ``small" measure in FIG. \ref{int}.